hassanmohsin/opengl/README.md

-# OpenGL test for rendering 2D images from 3D objects
+# Rendering 2D images from 3D objects using OpenGL

 ## Installation
 **Conda**